Mowing, Lawn Care

 |Centipedegrass||2 inches||3 inches|

 Weed control products are divided into two groups - those that kill weed seed as they germinate (pre-emergent herbicides) and those that control weeds after they are growing (post-emergent herbicides).
 The organic pre-emergents are corn gluten meal and mustard meal.
 The organic post-emergents are vinegar and fatty acid products.

-Pre-emergent herbicides must be in place before the weed seed begins to grow.
+Pre-emergent treatments, such as corn gluten meal, must be in place before the weed seed begins to grow.
 Annuals like grass burs and crabgrass that germinate from seed every year are controlled by these products.
-For a pre-emergent herbicide to be effective, it should be applied before the weed seeds germinate.
+For a pre-emergent to be effective, it should be applied before the weed seeds germinate.

 Post emergent control of weeds is done in the organic program primarily with fatty acid and vinegar-based products.
 Spray during warm or hot weather.
 Straight vinegar (10% - not 20%) can be used or vinegar-based products.
 Scythe is a currently available fatty acid product.
 Others are on the way.

 Mow a little higher than normal.
 Start the season at 1 1/2" to 2" and raise to at least 3" by mid summer.
 Mow weekly or more often if necessary, leaving the clippings on the lawn.
 Put occasional excess clippings in the compost pile.
 Do not send clippings to the dump.
 Do not use line trimmers around trees.
 Do not scalp the lawn in the spring.
 Scalping is hard on equipment, exposes the soil to sunlight and weed germination, and wastes organic matter.
 Stop using synthetic salt fertilizers and enjoy the ease of the natural organic program.